lordcod/lordbot-docs/english/other-information/privacy-policy.md

 We do not store your messages beyond the discord limit.

 For the neural network, we use the following libraries: TensorFlow, NLTK, Gensim.
 We have 2 neural networks: 1. this is the recognition of questions.
 2 This is a search for similar questions that managers have recorded
 {% endhint %}

 {% hint style="warning" %}
-The user can refuse to use this Internet, after which he is prohibited from using the bot and is on the same server with it.
+The user can refuse to use this Intent, after which he is prohibited from using the bot and is on the same server with it.
 {% endhint %}

 ## Data storage